ISAITB/docs-itb-oa/source/manageConformanceStatements/index.rst

 systems with a specification's actor (see :ref:`introduction__glossary__conformance_statement`).
 It is a system's conformance statements that determine the test suites and test cases that will be presented to you to execute.

-Your organisation's conformance statements may either be configured by an administrator of your organisation or by the overall community administrator.
-From your perspective, conformance statements can be viewed but not modified, serving to organise and focus your testing activities for each specification.
+As administrator for your organisation you are responsible for configuring its conformance statements.
+Note however that conformance statements may also be managed for you by your community administrator.

 .. _manage_your_conformance_statements__view_your_conformance_statements: